-If biomedical terms are detected, activate UMLS is activated as background knowledge.
+If biomedical terms are detected, UMLS is activated as background knowledge.

 Given a non OAEI matching problem, it can be argued that the conditional usage of UMLS will have no negative effects on matching non-biomedical ontologies and probably a positive effect on matching biomedical ontologies.

-Please contact OAEI organizers if you are thinking about an issue that is not clarified by this listing.
+Please contact OAEI organisers if you are thinking about an issue that is not clarified by this listing.

 In case of doubt, it may be possible to display, and publish, the conditions under which a matcher has different settings.

 Here are two different decision tree drawings showing obviously incorrect and acceptable settings:

-$Id: oaei-rules.2.html,v 1.4 2012/12/12 17:41:50 euzenat Exp $
+$Id: oaei-rules.2.html,v 1.5 2018/02/21 11:14:38 euzenat Exp $